PonteIneptique/specifications/Optional-Extensions.md

 ### POST on the Document Endpoint

-The `POST` method of the Documents endpoint allows for creation of new textual passages in a resource.
-This method requires that the document already has a metadata record accessible via the Collections endpoint.
+The POST method of the Documents endpoint allows for creation of new textual passages in a resource. __This method requires that the document already has a metadata record accessible via the Collections endpoint__.

 Note that this method should __not__ be used to modify existing segments of text.
 In other words, if the specified reference label already exists in the document on the server, this method should return an error and refuse to perform the requested operation.
-If, for example, a document already has a line 6 following the existing line 5, then `POST` cannot be used to insert new or added text in that existing line 6.
-Modification of the text in existing document segments must be done using the `PUT` method instead.
+If, for example, a document already has a line 6 following the existing line 5, then POST cannot be used to insert new or added text in that existing line 6.
+Modification of the text in existing document segments must be done using the PUT method instead.

 #### POST Query parameters

-The only strictly required parameters for a `POST` Documents request are "id" and (if supported) "token."
-If neither "before" nor "after" is supplied, the server should interpret the request as supplying the initial form of a new document.
-In that case, the server should return an error if (a) some text already exists for that document, or (b) the request body contains a `<dts:fragment>` element.
+The only strictly required parameters for a POST Documents request are `id` and (if supported) `token`.
+If neither `before` nor `after` is supplied, the server should interpret the request as supplying the initial form of a new document.
+In that case, the request should fail if (a) some text already exists for that document, or (b) the request body contains a `<dts:fragment>` element.

-In most cases, though, the query will be inserting a new segment of text into a document that already contains some text.
-In such instances, the query must include either a "before" or an "after" parameter to indicate where the new text segment will be inserted.
+In most cases, though, the request will be inserting a new structural segment into a document that already contains some segments.
+In such instances, the query must include either a `before` or an `after` parameter to indicate where the new text segment will be inserted.

-Neither the "ref" parameter nor the pair of "start"/"end" parameters should be provided in a `POST` Documents request.
+Neither the `ref` parameter nor the pair of `start`/`end` parameters should be provided in a POST Documents request.
 The reference information for the inserted segment(s) should be included using the standard TEI attributes in the XML of the request body.

-Note that the "after" or "before" references should also be used to determine the depth of the insertion in the document's citation structure.
-The lowest structural level specified in the "after" or "before" reference is the level at which the contents of the XML `<fragment>` will be inserted.
+Note that the `after` or `before` reference should also determine the depth of the insertion in the document's citation structure.
+The lowest structural level specified in the `after` or `before` reference is the level at which the contents of the XML `<dts:fragment>` will be inserted.
 In other words, the new segment will be taken to be a sibling to the segment specified in that reference.

 #### POST Request Body

-The body of the `POST` request must be a properly formed `<TEI>` root node containing TEI compliant XML.
+The body of the POST request must be a properly formed `<TEI>` root node containing TEI compliant XML.
 See the further specifications under "Default Scheme" above.

 Note that in most cases the actual text to be inserted is the __contents__ of the inner `<fragment>` element in the request body.
-The only exception to this rule is where no text has yet been created for a document, in which case the entire `<TEI>` rootnode (along with all its contents) will be used as the initial form of the document.
+The only exception to this rule is where no structural segment has yet been created for a document, in which case the entire `<TEI>` rootnode (along with all its contents) will be accepted as the initial form of the document.

 #### POST Responses